fgoujeon/fsm-benchmark/README.md

 This repository aims to benchmark various C++ FSM (Finite State Machine) libraries.

-**Disclaimer: I'm the author of FGFSM.** Obviously, I've tried my best to make the test as fair as possible for every library.
+**Disclaimer: I'm the author of AweSM.** Obviously, I've tried my best to make the test as fair as possible for every library.
 However, since I'm only an expert in my own library, I might have done mistakes.
 Please feel free to check the implementations and contact me if something has to be fixed.

 ## Results